-- Look to the left of your page and click on the block
+- Next look to the left of your page and click on the block

-- In the center of the page put the person’s name in the box and click block.
+- Once you do this, look at the center of the page and put the person’s name in the box and click block.

-- On your Facebook page go to your friends.
+- First, on your Facebook page go to your friends.

-- Search for the person’s name in the search box.
+- Secondly, search for the person’s name in the search box.

-- When you find the person, you are looking for click on their profile picture.
+- Next, when you find the person, you are looking for click on their profile picture.